SantigBenites/Projeto1SegApli/README.md

 # TODO

-- Add more needed verifications like time part of message
+- Add more needed verifications like time part of message DH
-- timeouts
-- error messages
+- testing

 # Git commands